MECHTIBouchra/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. A script that gives the gives the rest of the users permission and removes all permission for the owner and the group owner.
 9. A script that sets the mode of the file ; where owner has all the permissions set, group owner has execute permissions set and others have only write and read permissions set.
 10 A script that sets the mode of the file hello the same as olleh's mode.
+11. A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. (**NB:** *Regular files should not be changed.*)